-All active employees are required to participate in weekly COVID-19 testing unless exempted.
-You may be approved for an exemption for the following:
+Until August 31, 2022, all active employees are required to participate in weekly COVID-19 testing unless exempted.
+You may be approved by Human Resources for an exemption for the following:

 - Vaccinated employees who submit proof of being fully vaccinated (two weeks after final dose) are able to be exempt from weekly testing.
 (Submit to email@example.com)

 - However, these employees must take part in surveillance testing starting the week of May 16.

 - You have been diagnosed with COVID-19 in the past 90-days (testing is currently not required within the 90-days after positive diagnosis).